severalnines/docs/user-guide/dashboard.rst

 ================================= ===========
 Vendor                            Supported vendors are Codership, Percona XtraDB and MariaDB Galera Version                           Choose the MySQL version that you want to install Data Center                       Segment ID.
-Database node that have the same number are on the same “data center”. my.cnf Template                   MySQL configuration template under ``/usr/share/cmon/templates`` Hostname                          The IP address or hostname of the target node.
+Database node that have the same number are considered in the same “data center”. my.cnf Template                   MySQL configuration template under ``/usr/share/cmon/templates`` Hostname                          The IP address or hostname of the target node.
 Ensure you can perform passwordless SSH to the node using the specified SSH User, SSH Port Number and SSH Key Path
 Port                              MySQL port of target node